GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/nthmp_BP05/README.md

 form in the experiments, over regions where non-dispersive nonlinear shallow water models predict shock formation.

+For case C (and to a lesser extent case B) the dispersive terms should be suppressed in shallower waters.
+The need to suppress dispersive terms in these situations is discussed for several dispersive models in the NTHMP (2012) workshop report.
+According to the latter report, the FUNWAVE model switches off dispersive terms when the wave height exceeds 0.8 of the depth, while NEOWAVE switches off dispersive terms when the Froude Number exceeds 0.5 (and switches them back on when it drops below 0.15).
+Herein, the model tapers the dispersive terms to zero between threshold still-water depths, which are set separately for each case.

 The [SWALS model](BP5_testcases.f90) is setup to take the numerical method as a commandline argument.
 This is used to test a few nonlinear shallow water solvers (`midpoint` and `rk2` and `leapfrog_nonlinear`).